microsoft/finops-toolkit/docs/_docs/framework/capabilities/understand/allocation.md

 ms.reviewer: micflan
 ---

-<span class="fs-9 d-block mb-4">Cost allocation</span>
+<span class="fs-9 d-block mb-4">Allocation</span>
-This article helps you understand the allocation capability within the FinOps Framework and how to implement that in the Microsoft Cloud.
+This article helps you understand the Allocation capability within the FinOps Framework and how to implement that in the Microsoft Cloud.
 {: .fs-6 .fw-300 }

 <details open markdown="1">